IdamO/JavaII/README.md

 # School-Stuff
-Repository containing in-class assignments and projects for all my school-based project classes
+Repository containing in-class assignments and projects for all my computer engineering/science classes